gvwilson/sensibleadventures/arecibo/arecibo.md

 as he used to.

-He opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard runs up the path to join them.
+He opens his mouth to suggest that they climb the tower, but is interrupted by a shout.
+A guard runs up the path to join them.
 "Her Majesty..." he pants,
 speaking to the two escorts rather than to the scholars.
 "Her Majesty is gone.
 She is gone."

-The soft buzz of evening insects is the only sound in the shocked silence that follows.
+The buzz of evening insects fills the shocked silence that follows.
 "Stay here,"
 the oldest guard orders his partner.
 He hurries away with the messenger in tow,